r-neal-kelly/the_scriptures/README.md

 ## Status

 Adding the *Prolegomenon* from *The Hexaglot Bible* we've already copied the Pentateuch in Hebrew, Greek, Latin, and English from.
-After that, we will start working on *Joshua*, sourced from the same Hexaglot.
+After that, we will start working on *Joshua*, sourced from the same Hexaglot and we may even add the German and French of the Pentateuch as well as when going forward.

 Additionally, we're adding an 1800's copy of the *King James Version* that faithfully keeps all the original marginal notes intact, and the *World English Bible with Apocrypha* alongside it.